 - Wrong format: durations as seconds where minutes were expected, dates in the wrong locale.
 Use Formatter.

 - Authentication expired: re-authorize the affected app.
+For Timesheet, create a new API key under Integrations → API Keys and reconnect.

 Managing Multiple Zaps